chia-o/genre-maker/README.md

 # genre-maker
-Offshoot of netflix-wrapped, this recommends things to watch based off my history.

-This project will use AWS Personalize, Python, and my pre-normalized netflix data database.
-I'll also use the TMDb API to add genres to my dataset.
+This project will use the TMDB API to add genres to my Titles table in my netflix viewing history dataset with PostgreSQL and Python.